 As I walk out their home studio donning my new brooch on my chest, I’m struck with a newfound appreciation for what it takes to create handcrafted objects such as this.
 They are not even palm-sized, yet their size belies the dedication and skill that goes into their creation.
 It’s a journey of sweat, fire, and chemistry – as is the case with the relationships that we cherish the most.
 It’s no wonder that they take effort to maintain, but it’s also no wonder that they deserve that effort.

 Note: Inspired to own something handcrafted by Justin and Jenny?
-A limited selection of their jewellery pieces will be exclusively available in Plural’s online shop, launching later this year.
-Subscribe to our mailing list to get the latest updates on Shop Plural!
+A limited selection of their jewellery pieces are exclusively available at Plural’s online shop, Shop Plural!